infinum/rails-handbook/File upload.md

 * Metadata

-The Metadata plugin is used to store information about uploaded images.
+The Metadata plugin is used to store information on uploaded images.
 You can read more about it [here](https://github.com/janko-m/shrine#metadata).

 * Background jobs